julienetie/maya/README.md

   **It is not possible to correlate font-size in pixels to the actual pixel value on the screen** Ems and rem units are to be tried via trial and error **just like pixels**.
   Serious CSS development should generally use REM and or EM units for font size, padding and margins.

+### 19. Keep CSS files to 32KB Max
+  As mentioned gzip will compress duplicate series of bytes if the uncompressed file is 32KB or below.
+  Despite the methodolgy you develop your CSS in, you will have duplicate series of bytes.

+### 20. Keep duplicate properties in order
+  When duplicating any amount of properties ensure they are in consecutive order to the original or use the @extend method in Sass.
+This will ensure your duplicate code is back-referenced in gzip.